Codecademy/docs/content/php/concepts/arrays/terms/array-flip/array-flip.md

   - 'paths/computer-science'
 ---

 The **`array_flip()`** method is used to interchange the keys and values of an array.
 It creates a new array where the original array's values become the keys, and the keys become the values.
-This function can be useful in situations where you need to quickly lookup values based on their previous keys.
+This function can be useful in situations where it's needed to quickly lookup keys based on their previous values.

 ## Syntax